helidon-io/helidon/examples/dbclient/jdbc/README.md

 - `curl http://localhost:8079/db/Squirtle` - get a single pokemon

 The application also supports update and delete - see `PokemonService.java` for bound endpoints.

+---

+Pokémon, and Pokémon character names are trademarks of Nintendo.